ojiofong/ojiofong.github.io/_posts/2016-09-10-gradle-extra-properties-extension.md

 }
 ```

-From the snippet above, we have four repeated versions ```24.1.1``` from com.android.support library alone.
+From the snippet above, we have four repeated versions ```24.1.1``` from com.android.support library dependencies alone.
 It gets worse and compounds easily if you have multiple modules within your project.
 However, there is a solution.

 ### Solution